gscales/Exch-Rest/README.md

   * Check off all the permissions that you wish to use, and then click `Select`.
 (Note: there seems to be a bug with the CheckAll button so you may have to individually check off each permission)
   * Click `Done`

-Once you have done this you can set the Id you created to be the default Appilcation registration everytime you use Connect-ExrMailbox (saving your from need to enter it again), to do this select the Number 5 Option from the below menu
+Once you have done this you can set the Id you created to be the default Application registration everytime you use Connect-EXRMailbox (saving your from needing to enter it again).
+To do this select the Number 5 Option from the below menu

-It will the prompt you to enter the clentId that was created when you create you application registration and the redirectURI (generally this will be urn:ietf:wg:oauth:2.0:oob if you have used a native app) eg
+It will the prompt you to enter the clientId that was created when you registered the application and the redirectURI (generally this will be urn:ietf:wg:oauth:2.0:oob if you have used a native app) eg

 ![](https://gscales.github.io/Exch-Rest/GetttingStarted/defaultappset.PNG)

-once the default Application has been set the console menu will no longer show when you use the Connect-EXRMailbox cmdlet, if you do what to show the menu you can use the -ShowMenu switch with this cmdlet eg
+Once the default Application has been set the console menu will no longer show when you use the Connect-EXRMailbox cmdlet.
+If you want to show the menu again, just add the -ShowMenu switch eg

     Connect-EXRMailbox -Mailbox gscales@datarumble.com -ShowMenu

 #Using the Module

-Once you have sucesfully authenticated and your token has been cached locally you can start using the cmdlets defined in the module.
+Once you have succesfully authenticated and your token has been cached locally you can start using the cmdlets defined in the module.

 ## The -MailboxName parameter ##

- Most cmdlets have a -MailboxName switch which will control which mailbox a cmdlet is run against eg lets look an example
+Most cmdlets have a -MailboxName switch which will control which mailbox a cmdlet is run against eg let's look an example

 ![](https://gscales.github.io/Exch-Rest/GetttingStarted/getInboxExampeNoMailbox.PNG)

-In the above example No MailboxName is used so the Mailbox that was used in the orginal Connect-ExrMailbox cmd will be used.
+In the above example No MailboxName is used so the Mailbox that was used in the orginal Connect-EXRMailbox cmd will be used.
 This is because that MailboxName is cached in the AccessToken.

-If you want to connect to a partcular Mailbox you should use the -MailboxName parameter as follows
+If you want to connect to a particular Mailbox you should use the -MailboxName parameter as follows

 ![](https://gscales.github.io/Exch-Rest/GetttingStarted/getInboxExampeMailbox.PNG)

-Cmdlets that don't connect to a specific Mailbox don't need the Mailboxname pass in eg like Get-EXRUsers which will retreive all the user objects in the Azure Directory eg
+Cmdlets that don't connect to a specific Mailbox don't need the Mailboxname passed in eg like Get-EXRUsers which will retrieve all the user objects in the Azure Directory eg

 ![](https://gscales.github.io/Exch-Rest/GetttingStarted/get-users.PNG)